hoya012/carrier-of-tricks-for-classification-pytorch/README.md

 ![](assets/regnet.PNG)

 - I will use EfficientNet-B2 which has similar acts with ResNet-50
+    - But, because of GPU Memory, i will use small batch size (48)...
 - I will use RegNetY-1.6GF which has similar FLOPS and acts with ResNet-50

 ### 4. Performance Table